JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 The `add-to-group` element declares the action is added to the Tools Menu.

 However, the `override-text` element declares that text for `VssIntegration.GarbageCollection` displayed anywhere in the main menu system should be the alternate text "Collect _Garbage."
-The Tools menu is part of the main menu, so the displayed menu text is "Collect _Garbage."
+The <menupath>Tools</menupath> menu is part of the main menu, so the displayed menu text is "Collect _Garbage."
 A different context, such as searching for the action using <menupath>Help | Find Action</menupath>, displays the default text "Garbage Collector: Collect _Garbage" to give the user additional information about the action.

 A second `override-text` element uses `place` and `use-text-of-place` attributes to declare the same version of the text used in the main menu is also used in the editor popup menu.